Dilute Bose gas with three-body interaction: recent results and open questions: Three-body interactions and scattering energy

 \subsection{Modified scattering energy.}

-Because of the choice of relative coordinates $U(x_1,x_2,x_3) = V(x_1-x_2,x_1-x_3)$, the scattering problem in $\R^9$ of $U$ is naturally associated to an effective scattering problem in $\R^6$ of $V$, which is however slightly different from~\eqref{eq:def-scat-energy} due to the removal of the center of mass.
+Because of the choice of relative coordinates $U(x_1,x_2,x_3) = V(x_1-x_2,x_1-x_3)$, the scattering problem in $\R^9$ for $U$ is naturally associated to an effective scattering problem in $\R^6$ for $V$, which is however slightly different from~\eqref{eq:def-scat-energy} due to the removal of the center of mass.
 Let us explain this in detail.
 Considering the change of coordinates